-Executable Platform Path Notes arp arp All The following are Command line: searched in this order: • \$PATH /successfulPath/arp IPaddress • /usr/sbin.
-Purpose: Reports the MAC address of network interface(s).
-Invoked using: The account running the ndtrack executable (default: root). db2ilist Linux, Path returned by Command line: Solaris, AIX db21s /successfulPath/bin/db2ilist Purpose: Lists all the database instances running in the context where db2ilist is executed (normally, instances from the same database installation that provides the db2ilist command).
-Invoked using: The account running the ndtrack executable (which in this case must be root). db2licm Linux, Path returned by Command line: Solaris, AIX db21s /successfulPath/adm/db2licm -l / -g filename Purpose: Reports inventory of the Db2 product in the successfulPath (including its product identifier) and its optional add-ons, including the available license information.
+Executable Platform Path Notes arp All The following are searched in this order: • \$PATH • /usr/sbin.
+Command line: /successfulPath/arp IPaddress Purpose: Reports the MAC address of network interface(s).
+Invoked using: The account running the ndtrack executable (default: root). db2ilist Linux, Solaris, AIX Path returned by db21s Command line: /successfulPath/bin/db2ilist Purpose: Lists all the database instances running in the context where db2ilist is executed (normally, instances from the same database installation that provides the db2ilist command).
+Invoked using: The account running the ndtrack executable (which in this case must be root). db2licm Linux, Solaris, AIX Path returned by db21s Command line: /successfulPath/adm/db2licm -l / -g filename Purpose: Reports inventory of the Db2 product in the successfulPath (including its product identifier) and its optional add-ons, including the available license information.
 Once the temporary file (filename) has been processed, it is deleted.
 Invoked using: The account running the ndtrack executable, which in this case must be root (otherwise inventory collection for IBM Db2 and add-ons is automatically disabled).

-Executable Platform Path Notes db21s Linux, Solaris, AIX /usr/local/bin Command line: /usr/local/bin/db2ls -c Purpose: Identifies the path to the IBM Db2 Database installation.
-Invoked using: The account running the ndtrack executable, which for IBM Db2 inventory must be root (otherwise inventory collection for IBM Db2 and add-ons is automatically disabled). dmidecode Linux, The following are Command line: Solaris (Intel) searched in this order:/usr/sbin /successfulPath/dmidecode (intel) /opt/ managesoft/ libexec Purpose: Reports serial number, UUID, manufacturer, model, and chassis type, extracted from the computer's DMI (or SMBIOS) table. • \$PATH.
+Executable Platform Path Notes Linux, /usr/local/bin Command line: Solaris, AIX /usr/local/bin/db2ls -c Purpose: Identifies the path to the IBM Db2 Database installation.
+Invoked using: The account running the ndtrack executable, which for IBM Db2 inventory must be root (otherwise inventory collection for IBM Db2 and add-ons is automatically disabled). dmidecode Linux, The following are Command line: Solaris (Intel) searched in this order:/usr/sbin /successfulPath/dmidecode /usr/sbin/opt/ managesoft/ libexec\$PATH.
+Purpose: Reports serial number, UUID, manufacturer, model, and chassis type, extracted from the computer's DMI (or SMBIOS) table.
 Tip: On older versions of Linux where this utility is unavailable, an equivalent mgsdmidecode supplied with the full FlexNet inventory agent may be used instead.
 (This is also run as root.)
-Invoked using: The account running the ndtrack executable, which in this case must be root (otherwise the relevant elements are missed from the uploaded inventory, such as the computer model and manufacturer for Solaris x86). dpkg-query Linux The following are Command line: searched in this order: • /bin • /usr/bin • /usr/local/bin. /successfulPath/dpkg-query -Wshowformat=formatString Purpose: Obtain a formatted list of packages identified in the dpkg database.
+Invoked using: The account running the ndtrack executable, which in this case must be root (otherwise the relevant elements are missed from the uploaded inventory, such as the computer model and manufacturer for Solaris x86). dpkg-query Linux The following are Command line: searched in this order:/bin/usr/bin/usr/local/bin. /successfulPath/dpkg-query -Wshowformat=formatString Purpose: Obtain a formatted list of packages identified in the dpkg database.
 Tip: While the FlexNet inventory agent looks for this command on all Linux platforms (and runs it if present), it is typically only present on Debian/Ubuntu Linux distributions.
 Invoked using: The account running the ndtrack executable (default: root).